IEEE Geoscience and Remote Sensing Letters, 7(4):741-745, October 2010 (Article)

 This letter presents a graph kernel for spatio-spectral remote sensing image classification with support vector machines (SVMs).
 The method considers higher order relations in the neighborhood (beyond pairwise spatial relations) to iteratively compute a kernel matrix for SVM learning.
 The proposed kernel is easy to compute and constitutes a powerful alternative to existing approaches.
 The capabilities of the method are illustrated in several multi- and hyperspectral remote sensing images acquired over both urban and agricultural areas.

-Proceedings of the 2010 IEEE International Workshop on Machine Learning for Signal Processing (MLSP 2010), Institute of Electrical and Electronics Engineers:313-318, Biologische Kybernetik, Max-Planck-Gesellschaft, September, 2010
+In Proceedings of the 2010 IEEE International Workshop on Machine Learning for Signal Processing (MLSP 2010), pages: 313-318, IEEE, Piscataway, NJ, USA, 2010 IEEE International Workshop on Machine Learning for Signal Processing (MLSP), September 2010 (Conference Paper)

 Remote sensing image segmentation requires multi-category classification typically with limited number of labeled training samples.
 While semi-supervised learning (SSL) has emerged as a sub-field of machine learning to tackle the scarcity of labeled samples, most SSL algorithms to date have had trade-offs in terms of scalability and/or applicability to multi-categorical data.
 In this paper, we evaluate semi-supervised logistic regression (SLR), a recent information theoretic semi-supervised algorithm, for remote sensing image classification problems.
 SLR is a probabilistic discriminative classifier and a specific instance of the generalized maximum entropy framework with a convex loss function.
 Moreover, the method is inherently multi-class and easy to implement.
 These characteristics make SLR a strong alternative to the widely used semi-supervised variants of SVM for the segmentation of remote sensing images.
 We demonstrate the competitiveness of SLR in multispectral, hyperspectral and radar image classifica